Pyr-T: Pharmacodynamics

 Pyr-T has been found to show affinity for serotonin receptors, including the serotonin 5-HT_{1A}, 5-HT_{2A} and 5-HT_{2C} receptors.
 Its affinities (IC_{50}) for these receptors were 30 nM for the serotonin 5-HT_{1A} receptor, 110 nM for the 5-HT_{2A} receptor, and 750 nM for the serotonin 5-HT_{2B} receptor.
 The affinities of pyr-T for the serotonin 5-HT_{2A} and 5-HT_{2B} receptors were similar to but slightly lower than those of dimethyltryptamine (DMT), whereas its affinity for the serotonin 5-HT_{1A} receptor was 5.7-fold higher than that of DMT and was intermediate between those of DMT and 5-MeO-DMT.
 The serotonin 5-HT_{1A} to 5-HT_{2A} receptor affinity ratios in the study were about 0.27 for pyr-T, 0.5 for 5-MeO-DMT, 1.4 for bufotenin, 2.3 for DMT, and 32 for psilocin.
+Pyr-T is a serotonin receptor agonist in the rat uterus and stomach strip, with similar potency as dimethyltryptamine (DMT).

 Pyr-T has been found to produce behavioral changes in animal tests.
 It was described as being as potent as diethyltryptamine (DET) in rodents, cats, and primates, but that it also had a poor margin of activity relative to toxicity and was unlikely to be tested in humans.
 It has been found to produce hypolocomotion in rodents.
 Conversely, pyr-T (3 mg/kg) failed to acutely produce the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.